 - Skate by

-To get by with minimal effort or to avoid doing work
+To pass or succeed with minimal effort or work

 - Cram session